frc1675/brownbook/contributing/github-guide.md

 For any editing beyond small changes in 1 file, we recommend using the GitHub web editor feature.
 To open the web editor in GitHub press the `.` (period) key while in your repository.

-This will new page which runs a text editor in the cloud for you to use through your browser.
+This will load a page which runs a text editor in the cloud for you to use through your browser.
 It autosaves your changes as you work.

 #### Make changes